DanielBradford/bamboo-fitness/TESTING.md

             * _I made the navaigation menu condense to a hamburger button for both tablet and mobile screen sizes._
         2. Change screen size to small and click burger icon, verify that the menu drops down and that the menu text is clear and visible.
             * _I had difficulties during testing but found a method to make this work_
-        3. Hover over the navigation links and verify the CSS stylings changes
+        3. Hover over the navigation links and verify the CSS styling changes
             * _Some styling choices were changed during testing due to accessbility/contrast issues_
         4. Click on each of the navigation links and verify that it takes the user to the corresponding pages
             * _During testing i found the home button did not function.
 This issue was corrected_